ashmewz/is216-project/README.md

- - Ashraf: I learn how to get creative with how we want to design and build the user experience.
-I also learn how to set up server hosting via Vercel.
+ - Ashraf: I learnt how to get creative with how we want to design and build the user experience.
+I also learnt how to set up server hosting via Vercel.

  - Rosh: Learned to use Figma to design UI/UX workflow and fetch/send data between firebase and frontend.
 Learned the importance of communicating regularly with the team, empathise with the user every step of the development process, and seeking consistent feedback from mentors.

  - Charmaine: After creating the initial wireframe, I learned how to transform it into a fully functional website that is both dynamic and responsive.
 Throughout the process, I considered the interface from both a user’s and a developer’s perspective to ensure the website is intuitive and easy to navigate.
 I also became more familiar with using GitHub for version control and learned how to collaborate effectively with my teammates throughout the development process.

  - Rayner: I learnt how to guide people who are new to web development, and adjust tasks appropriate to their current learnings.
-Learnt to better break down tasks into more followable steps that help faccilitate learning.
+Learnt to better break down tasks into more followable steps that help facilitate learning.

  - Kevan: I learned more about Git branching and pull requests, integrating Firebase with the frontend, using the Vue framework, and working with geolocation in OpenStreetMap.

  - Jing Xiang: I learnt how to use github collaboratively, branching, pull requests etc. And the general usage of vue.js and firebase

 **Team Reflection**
 - Working with frameworks such as Vue.js, Firebase, and Vercel gave us hands-on experience in developing a modern web application.
 We learned how to integrate frontend and backend (firebase) code, from setting up authentication and databases to designing intuitive user experiences.
 Tools like Figma and Git/GitHub helped us bridge the gap between design and development while improving our workflow and version control practices.
-We also developed a deeper appreciation for how these frameworks streamline development, allowing us to focus more on solving user needs rather than building everything from vanilla HTML/CSS
+We also developed a deeper appreciation for how these frameworks streamline development, allowing us to focus more on solving user needs rather than building everything from vanilla HTML/CSS.

 - One of the challenges we faced was figuring out how to design our application to be practical for real-world use.
 Initially, our ideas seemed great, but they weren’t very feasible in reality.
 After consulting with our professor, we revamped our user story and application, and it now has a flow that makes much more sense.